OpenZeppelin/openzeppelin-inspector/README.md

 # OpenZeppelin Inspector

 OpenZeppelin Inspector is a powerful tool for scanning web3 projects and smart contracts for security issues and vulnerabilities.
-It provides a flexible framework for managing and executing various code analysis scanners, supporting both Python-based and executable scanners.
+It provides a flexible framework for managing and executing various code analysis scanners.

 ## Purpose